Wondering about inside knee pain after running? You might be experiencing patellofemoral pain syndrome. Read more about symptoms & treatments here.

 What is Runner’s Knee?

-Technically called patellofemoral pain syndrome, runner’s knee is when you have pain in front of, around, or behind your kneecap when performing any activity requiring you to bend your knee, including walking, getting up, squatting, running, etc. You might even notice increased pain when walking downstairs or downhill.
+Technically called patellofemoral pain syndrome, a runner’s knee is when you have pain in front of, around, or behind your kneecap when performing any activity requiring you to bend your knee, including walking, getting up, squatting, running, etc. You might even notice increased pain when walking downstairs or downhill.

 Other symptoms might include rubbing, grinding, or clicking when bending and straightening your knee and a tender kneecap.